-EXAMPLE An Isolated Danger buoy feature marks a Wreck feature.
-An association named Marks is used to relate the two features; roles are used to convey the meaning of the relationship.
+EXAMPLE A Pilot Boarding Place feature provides a boarding location for a Pilotage District feature.
+An association named District boarding locations is used to relate the two features; roles are used to convey the meaning of the relationship.

 Figure 1 - Association